davidtstafford/sql-cubed/blog/2019-05-31-Golang-and-databases-Part1/index.md

 > **SHOUT OUT** - [hackernoon.com](https://hackernoon.com/dont-install-postgres-docker-pull-postgres-bee20e200198)

-To get golang talking to Postgres locally we'll need some sort of pg database running.
-The qickest and easiest way to do this is to pull down a docker image and run it.
+To get golang talking to Postgres locally, we'll need some sort of pg database running.
+The quickest and easiest way to do this is to pull down a docker image and run it.

 The following steps can accomplish this (in bash):